 POINTfor more information.

-If you are flashing back a non-CDB or a CDB, then you can optionally specify the name of the database to be flashed back.
+If you are flashing back a CDB, then you can optionally specify the name of the database to be flashed back.
 If you omit

 database, then Oracle Database flashes back the database identified by the value of the initialization parameter

 If you are flashing back a PDB and the current container is the root, then use

 database to specify the name of the PDB to be flashed back.
 If you are flashing back a PDB and the current container is that PDB, then you can optionally use